Do not add vendors to the Chamilo repo

 I say "yes" to not include vendors at least for development stages, but when releasing a stable version we could add a "fat" zip that includes the vendors.

-Updated by Julio Montoya almost 6 years ago
+Updated by Julio Montoya over 6 years ago

 I'm copying the comment from the other task here: